 Orthopedic and Sports Acupuncture

-Orthopedic and Sports Acupuncture in Brooklyn, NYC
+Orthopedic and Sports Acupuncture in Brooklyn, NY

-What is Sports and Orthopedic Acupuncture?
+What is Sports Acupuncture?

 Healthy organs produce healthy primary substances which in turn create a strong musculoskeletal system.
 The list of what contributes to healthy primary substances includes exercises, a good diet, good genes, an ability to manage stress, satisfying work, a strong social-emotional support network and a balanced mental, emotional and spiritual life.